asyncPranav/Obsidian/Unit 2 - Constitution.md

 - The PM can be **reappointed** after every general election if his/her party or coalition wins.

 - The PM **can resign at any time**.

+-  President can not dismiss PM as per his/her will

 - The PM can be **removed from office if he/she loses majority support** in Lok Sabha (through a No Confidence Motion).

 - There is **no limit on the number of terms** a person can serve as PM.